MileHacker Logo

 Digital Assistance

 • Google Maps: Use Google Maps for public transport directions.
-It often offers reasonably accurate bus and train schedules.
+It usually offers reasonably accurate bus and train schedules.

 • Verify schedules: Local bus schedules may be subject to change or delays.
-It is wise to verify times locally, either by asking at your accommodation or checking printed schedules at bus stops.
+It's a good idea to verify times locally, either by asking at your accommodation or checking printed schedules at bus stops.

 • Validate tickets: Always validate your bus ticket (onboard the bus) and train ticket (at the station platform) before you set off.
-Omission to do so may bring fines.
+Failure to do so may bring fines.

 • Public transport is a good way to immerse in local life.